Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 | 2022 Fed tightening | Jumped from negative to +1.5% | Gold gave back most of its gains |

-| 2023–2025 | Compressed below 1.6% | Gold rallied to all-time highs |
+| 2023–2025 | Compressed below 1.6%; central bank demand surged | Gold rallied 65%+ to record highs despite elevated yields |

 - CME FedWatch Tool — tracks market-implied probability of Federal Reserve rate changes.
 Rising probability of rate cuts compresses nominal yields and, typically, real yields.
 This is the forward-looking policy signal that feeds into the real-rate framework.

 The bull signal to watch for: All three moving together — falling TIPS yields, rising breakeven inflation, and increasing rate-cut probability.
 That convergence has historically preceded gold’s strongest runs.
+The World Gold Council’s 2026 research notes that real rates were already falling as of early 2026, with the US 2-year TIPS yield down nearly 20 basis points in the first months of the year.
+[WGC Outlook, 2026]

-What Current Real Rates Mean for Gold
+What Do Current Real Interest Rates Mean for Gold in 2026?

 - Inflation re-acceleration: If CPI data surprises to the upside — driven by energy prices, supply chain disruption, or sticky services inflation — inflation expectations rise, automatically compressing real yields.
+The 10-year breakeven rate at 2.29% still leaves meaningful room for surprise.

 Where real rates stand today should shape how much gold and silver you hold and why.
 GoldSilver.com’s investment resources provide a practical framework for allocation across investor risk profiles: